Ti-roy/Fictional-Language-Generator/README.md

 ### Theoretical part
 <i style="color:grey;">Warning: this naming conventions may be bad.
 If you know better names for program entities - contact me.</i>

-API consists of 2 basic entities which are dived in root and parent variants:
+API consists of 2 basic entities which are divided in root and parent variants:
 <ul>
 <li><b>Syntactic property</b> is entity, set to difine order of certein element types.
 Root variant isnt much different from parent variant (and no different at all, if you only use API).
 Two difference are - root property contains lists of root syntactic units, while parent - parent syntactic units, and parent property contains info of what children its syntactic unit must have, to represent finished syntactic unit of its proprty.</li>
 <li><b>Syntactic unit</b> is entity, that belong to certain syntactic property.
 Root syntactic unit contains string representation, while parent syntactic unit - possible children and children amount.</li>